Hugochon/ERC721-UX/README.md

 ### To run the project

-Clone this repo, then go into the React_UX folder and do `pm run dev`.
+Clone this repo, then go into the React_UX folder and do `npm run dev`.
 It will launch the website.
 You will then need to connect to http://localhost:5173/, and land on the Home Page of my project.
 Feel free to navigate on the site.

 ## Intro